 Ten thousand baby boomers reach retirement age every single day.
 This is going to leave a lot of gaps for you to fill in your workforce.

 Recruiting talent is the life blood to every business and a recruitment film is the ultimate way to attract and retain them.

 With a younger and more tech friendly workforce on the horizon, video is the way of the future.
 Recruitment agencies are already reporting 800% more engagement with job ads that have video embedded.

 Today’s candidates want to know about the company culture and values of their potential employers.
 No two companies are the same and no two recruitment films should be the same.

 Encapsulate your company’s personality & work culture in a fast-paced, engaging sizzle video.
 If you want to show how exciting a workplace you deliver, put that energy and enthusiasm on the screen.
 In this video for Kraft Heinz, we show off their fast-paced and meritocracy-driven work culture with quick cuts and punchy music.

 Express your company’s values

 New hires want to know that you value the things that are important to them.
 Whether that is high performance workspaces, industry innovation, or anything else, make that the centre of your video.

 Information is gold.
+Most applicants will have a number of questions prepared for their interviewer.
 To save time in the hiring process, address frequently asked questions upfront.
 This is also a great opportunity to show off your current employees on camera.